-Table 9 reports estimated marginal effects for each year for definition A (no signed labour card).
-Threshold levels of statistical significance are indicated - full results are available on request.
+Table 7 reports estimated marginal effects for each year for definition A (no signed labour card).
+Levels of statistical significance of individual coefficients are indicated by p-values.
 In general most of the explanatory factors included in the regressions attract statistical significance although there is considerable variation in the importance of particular associations, as indicated by the size of the marginal effects.
 There is a U-shaped relationship between informality and age.
 The age at which an individual is most likely to have a signed labour card is in their late 20s, other things equal.
-Women are 5 percentage points less likely to be informal than men, other things equal.
-Indigenous and Asian ethnic groups appear more likely to be informal than whites, and blacks less so.
-However, those of mixed race (the largest non-white group) are no more or less likely than whites to be informal.
-Illiteracy is positively associated with informality, but only by 6 to 9 percentage points.
-The marginal effects for the various educational attainment levels do not suggest any qualitatively strong relationship between schooling and informal status.
-In particular college (first degree) graduates appear no less likely to have a signed labour card than those with only basic schooling, other things equal.
+Women are 5 or 6 percentage points less likely to be informal than men, other things equal in 1992 and 1998, but slightly more likely to be informal in 2004.
+Asian ethnic groups appear more likely to be informal than whites, and blacks less so.
+However the indigenous (who are a very small proportion of the sample) and those of mixed race (the largest non-white group) are no more or less likely than whites to be informal.
+Illiteracy is positively associated with informality, by 6 to 9 percentage points.
+The marginal effects for the various educational attainment levels do not suggest any qualitatively strong relationship between schooling and informal status in 1992 and 1998.
+But by 2004 those with higher qualifications are significantly less likely to be informal.
+In particular college (first degree) graduates appear no less likely to have a signed labour card than those with only basic schooling, other things equal in 1992 and 1998.

 The reported marginal effects for the four regions show that informality is higher outside the South East, and in particular in the North and the North East.
-However, these regional differences appear to be in decline.
+However these regional differences appear to be declining in size.
 Urban residents are only slightly less likely to be informal than those in rural areas.
 On the basis of definition A there is no reason to view informality as a predominantly urban phenomenon.
-The lack of a signed contract is strongly associated with absence of union representation and with small establishment size.
-But there is some evidence in the results to suggest that the association with small establishments is also in decline.
-There is also a strong occupational pattern to the lack of a signed contract, although once again these effects are declining quite significantly over time.
-Informality as defined here is strongest amongst agricultural, production, construction, retailing and distribution occupations.
+The lack of a signed contract is very strongly associated with absence of union representation and with small establishment size.

 Informal status defined on the basis of contract appears to be weakly complementary with informality elsewhere in the family.
-If workers have a spouse who is working without a signed labour card then they are 2 to 4 percentage points more likely to be informal themselves.
+If workers have a working spouse without a signed labour card then they are 2 to 4 percentage points more likely to be informal themselves.
 Similarly an increase in the number of formal workers in the family as a whole is associated with a lower likelihood of informality, at a similar order of magnitude.
 Self-employment activity elsewhere in the family is strongly positively associated with informal contract status.
 The presence of elderly and children slightly but statistically significantly reduces the likelihood of informal contract status.
-Higher other family earnings are negatively associated with informality in 1992, but by 1995 are positively associated and remain so until the end of the period in question.
-There is some evidence that this positive association grows in size.
+Higher other family earnings are negatively associated with informality in 1992, but by 1998 are positively associated and remain so in 2004.